Post-doctoral fellows

 Research Topic: Doping of organic semiconductors (mechanisms, characterization, application in devices such as thermoelectrics); coupling of charge carriers in organic semiconductors

-Michaël joined the group in June 2020 to work on the coupling of electrons in organic semiconductors for a M.Sc and to pursue diverse works on the doping of organic semiconductors.
-He fast-tracked to a Ph.D. in May 2022.
+Melissa joined the group in June 2020 to work on the coupling of electrons in organic semiconductors for a M.Sc and to pursue diverse works on the doping of organic semiconductors.
+She fast-tracked to a Ph.D. in May 2022.

-He received his B. Sc. from Concordia University in 2020 where he worked on the doping of organic semiconductors using Lewis acids.
-He is interested in using and combining theoretical, computational and experimental approaches to understand and solve problems.
+She received her B. Sc. from Concordia University in 2020 where she worked on the doping of organic semiconductors using Lewis acids.
+She is interested in using and combining theoretical, computational and experimental approaches to understand and solve problems.

 Office #: 2034